COMMON TYPES OF BIRTH INJURIES

 When performing a C-section, it is essential that obstetricians not only perform the procedure correctly, but make sound decisions regarding whether a C-section is in the best interest of their patients.
 In some cases, a C-section may be used in emergency situations where a mother or child’s well-being is compromised.
 In other cases, doctors and surgeons may fail to uphold the standard of care necessary to successfully complete a procedure.

-The Deratany Firm is familiar with many common causes of C-section injuries, including:
+Deratany & Kosner is familiar with many common causes of C-section injuries, including:

 - Performing an unnecessary C-section